tuanpmt/esp_mqtt/README.md

 - publish [local|remote] [topic] [data]: this publishes a topic (mainly for testing)

 # Scripting
 The esp_uMQTT_broker comes with a build-in scripting engine.
-A script enables the ESP not just to act as a passive broker but to react on events (publications and timing events) and to send out its own items.
+A script enables the ESP not just to act as a passive broker but to react on events (publications and timing events), to send out its own items and handle local I/O. The script specific CLI commands are:

+- script [_portno_|delete]: opens port for upload of scripts or deletes the current script
+- show script [_line_no_]: dumps the currently active script starting with the given line (dumpy only about 1 KB, repeat command for more lines)
+- set @[num] _value_: sets the flash variable "num" (for use in scripts) to the given inital value (must be shorter than 63 chars)
+- set pwm_period _period_: sets the PWM period in terms of 200ns slots (default: 5000, = 0.1ms ^= 1KHz)
+- show vars: dumps all variables of the current program incl. the persistent flash variables
+- set script_logging [0|1]: switches logging of script execution on or off (not permanently stored in the configuration)

 Here is a demo of a script to give you an idea of the power of the scripting feature.
 This script controls a Sonoff switch module.
 It connects to a remote MQTT broker and in parallel offers locally its own.
 The device has a number stored in the variable $device_number.
 On both brokers it subscribes to a topic named '/martinshome/switch/($device_number)/command', where it receives commands, and it publishes the topic '/martinshome/switch/($device_number)/status' with the current state of the switch relay.
 It understands the commands 'on','off', 'toggle', and 'blink'.
 Blinking is realized via a timer event.
 Local status is stored in the two variables $relay_status and $blink (blinking on/off).
 The 'on gpio_interrupt' clause reacts on pressing the pushbutton of the Sonoff and simply toggles the switch (and stops blinking).
 The last two 'on clock' clauses implement a daily on and off period: